 The absolute cornerstone of your ability to persuade, rests largely upon the level of negotiation credibility that you achieve with your negotiating counterpart.
 When you talk, do they really believe what you’re telling them?
 Unless they do, there is simply no way that you can persuade them to do what you want them to do in a negotiation.

 People might listen to you, but they won’t act until they believe you.
-Let me emphasise this again.
+Let me emphasize this again.
 People won’t act unless they believe you.
 So if you’re a salesperson trying to get an order, you should always be thinking, “Do they believe me?”
 Because, if you haven’t established enough negotiation credibility they will not place the order.

 If you’re a manager, and you’re trying to persuade your people to accept a new program, you should always be thinking, “Do they believe me?”
 Because, if you haven’t created enough credibility, they’ll give lip service to your program, but they won’t enthusiastically endorse it.

 If you’re a parent, does your son really believe you when you say to him, “Don’t do it son, I tried it once and lived to regret it”?
 Or does he sense you’re trying to manipulate him, and are being less than truthful?

 Fortunately, you can create credibility with just a few simple techniques.
 In my book, “Secrets of Power Persuasion”, I teach fifteen tips to enhance your level of credibility with other people.
 Here are the first 5 tips:

 CREDIBILITY TIP 1: NEVER ASSUME PEOPLE BELIEVE YOU

 Power Persuaders always have three “never assumes” that are always primary in their thoughts.